University of Bradford: 1980s and 1990s

 Expansion of the main campus continued in the 1970s and onwards, with the addition of the Library and Computer Centre, Communal Building, Pemberton Building and Ashfield Building.
 An extension to the Library and Computer Centre was completed in the mid-1990s.
 In 1996, the university joined with the former Bradford and Airedale College of Health, which then became the School of Health Studies within the university.
 The Department of Physics was closed in the 1980s.
 The Department of Mathematics was closed to new undergraduates in 1997, with the remaining postgraduate activities and lecture support being integrated into the Department of Computing as the Mathematics Unit.
 The Department of Mathematics has since been reopened within the School of Computing, Informatics and Media.

 In 1987, the university became one of the twelve founding members of the Northern Consortium.

-21st century

-In September 2009, it was announced that the university was to merge with Leeds College of Music.
-The college had originally announced a merger with Leeds Metropolitan University in April 2009.
-However, discussions broke down due to issues with the provision of further education courses at the college.

-It was later announced that this merger would not go ahead due to financial constraints.
-LCM's degrees are now validated by the University of Hull.